8 Best Golf Simulators Under $5000 – 2026 Reviews & Buying Guide

 Size is clearly a very important factor in golf simulators.

 With many simulators under $5000, you’ll only have a net setup.
-Others will come with a screen and projector but will likely be limited in size.
+Others will come with an enclosure and projector but will likely be limited in size or lacking various bells and whistles.
 Beyond this, all you’ll need is enough space to swing your longest club unimpeded.

 In any case, you need to measure the width, length and height of your space and compare it to the minimum space requirements of every golf simulator you look at.